First Eye Examination of Child

 Psychological Problems with Undiagnosed Vision Problems

-Children who have undiagnosed vision problems can suffer from low self-esteem.
-They can become frustrated more easily, have trouble concentrating on reading, feel stupid, experience frequent headaches, or rub their eyes until they smart.
+Children who have undiagnosed vision problems can suffer from low self-esteem because they have trouble concentrating on reading, feel stupid, experience frequent headaches, or rub their eyes .
 Once their vision is corrected, children with eyeglasses hold their heads high and exude confidence---if their parents are positive and supportive.

 Making Child comfortable with Spectacles